fasrc/helmod/doc/README.md

 The `Bad exit status` is expected in this case.
 The `README` and other docs in the root of the installation is something manually done by fasrcsw just out of personal preference.

+The `fasrcsw-rpmbuild-Comp` and `fasrcsw-rpmbuild-MPI` loop over the corresponding modules to be built against.
+To debug just one combination, see [this FAQ item](FAQ.md#how-do-i-build-against-just-one-compiler-or-MPI-implementation-instead-of-all).

 ## Finish the spec file